 Patent Activity in Austin, Texas

 Patents signify the creation of new intellectual property, and no one can deny that Austin has plenty of intellect to go around.

 Since 2000, Austin has seen a steady rise in the number of patents awarded to local inventors.

-Not only have the number of Austin patents increased, but Austin inventors continue to hold a strong grip on the total share of patents granted to Texans; Austinites were attributed 31.8% of total patents awarded to Texans from 2000 to 2016.
+Not only has the number of Austin patents increased, but Austin inventors continue to hold a strong grip on the total share of patents granted to Texans; Austinites were attributed to 31.8% of total patents awarded to Texans from 2000 to 2016.

 So where is all this patent activity and innovation coming from?
 If you have kept up with Austin business news recently, then you likely, and correctly, guessed the tech sector.
 Technology companies have been driving the Austin innovation revolution and look to do so for the foreseeable future as more and more tech giants move to Austin.